jakebasile/reap/README.markdown

 ## Administration

 **Reap** now includes the beginnings of a basic administrative interface, under the `reap-admin` command.
-At the moment, it supports creating, listing, and deleting users.
+It currently supports the following operations:

+* Projects
+    * List
+* People
+    * List
+    * Create
+    * Delete
+* Projects
+    * List
+* Clients
+    * List

 For example, the following command creates a new administrative user named "Mean Guy" in the department of Firings, with the email meanguy@example.com and the hourly rate of $150.00:

     $ reap-admin create-person -a -d 'Firings Department' -r 150.00 Mean Guy meanguy@example.com
     # Created person: